bdelangh/SAP-IoT-Central/README.md

 1. IoT Device sends temperature data to IoT Central.
 2. IoT Central monitors the temperature via a Rule.
 3. If the rule is triggered, eg. max Temperature > 20°C then a Logic App is started.
-4. The Logic App uses the SAP Adapter to call a RFC which create an alert.
+4. The Logic App uses the SAP Adapter to call a RFC which creates an alert in the SAP System.
 5. For fun the logic app sends a message to the IoT device containing the alert nr.

 As IoT device I used the MXChip from the Microsoft Azure IoT Starter kit.